Are you tired of staring at boring spreadsheets all day? Do you dream of colorful charts and eye-catching visuals?

 Some of the charts in the Google Sheets include:

 In the coming section, we’ll address the following question: what is the purpose of using charts?
-Also, you will learn later how you can bring more charts in Google Sheets by using Add-on.
+Also, you will learn later how to bring more charts in Google Sheets using Add-on.

 A Line Chart is a dynamic way to showcase trends over time.
-This chart connects data points with straight lines, providing a clear visualization of how values change.
+This chart connects data points with straight lines, clearly visualizing how values change.
 For example, it’s ideal for tracking monthly sales performance, making it easy to identify growth or decline patterns.

 A Bar Chart is the go-to choice when comparing individual data points or categories.
-The varying lengths of bars make it easy to visualize the differences between values.
-This makes it perfect for scenarios like comparing sales figures for different products.
+The varying lengths of bars make it easy to visualize the differences between values, making it perfect for scenarios like comparing sales figures for different products.

 For examining relationships between two variables, a Scatter Plot shines.
 It represents individual data points on a two-dimensional graph, making it excellent for analyzing correlations.
 For instance, you can use it to understand how advertising spending impacts sales.